-ANALYSIS - Argentine default in balance as government refuses to capitulate
+Analysis - Argentine default in balance as government refuses to capitulate

 The spread between upside and downside price risk on the Discount bonds showed the probability of a settlement slipping to 65-35 last week from 75-25 in favour of a settlement in the week ending July 11, said Siobhan Morden, head of Latin America Strategy at Jefferies.

-The Argentine economy ministry did not respond to requests for comment after the hearing.
+The market mood is already shifting because of the lack of progress since Economy Minister Axel Kicillof told mediator Daniel Pollack that Argentina wanted a stay on the court ruling, to allow more time to thrash out a deal.

+"We see a 55 percent chance they succeed in winning a stay.
+We're a bit more pessimistic than we were before," said Alejo Costa, head of strategy at local investment bank Puente.

-Argentina also says capitulating to the holdouts would break the so-called RUFO clause prohibiting it from servicing debt on terms better than those accepted by creditors who took the haircut.
+Argentina also says capitulating to the holdouts would break a legal clause prohibiting it from servicing debt on terms better than those accepted by creditors who took the haircut.

 That could trigger challenges from other holdouts and bondholders worth more than $100 billion, the government says.